toumorokoshi/greyhawk-language/notes/modules.md

 - execute the code within the module
 - iterate through the scope, retrieve the values from the registers, and create a module map.

+# How the file is loaded

+* when a file is compiled, it becomes a module: execFile(fileName) -> GModule.

+* execFile:

+    * parser loads the file into a PBlock
+    * compiles the file to a list of instructions + a module file.
+    * executes the instructions.
+    * returns the module.